tronkko/arkki/README.md

 ## Off-site

-Arkki stores archives to a remote server.
+Arkki stores archives to a removable hard-drive or a remote server.
 Thus, your files are protected against physical destruction of your hardware - be it fire, flood or theft.

 ## Retrievable Everywhere